glpi-project/doc/source/modules/configuration/notifications/template_example.rst

 2. Click on **Insert table** button
 3. The generated table has 2 columns and 2 rows, we only want one row, so delete one:

-   1. Right-clic on the generated table
+   1. Right-click on the generated table
    2. Clic on **Row** > **Delete row**

 4. Select the previously added image, to drag and drop it into the left cell